asnowberger/plugin-jkl-reviews/readme.md

 ###Special Features
 * Multiple Review Types supported
 * [FontAwesome](http://fortawesome.github.io/Font-Awesome/) icons
+* 8 color choices for the box header
+* Light and Dark display box styles
 * Range slider to select your rating
 * Uses WordPress's native Image Chooser to add a Cover Image
 * Responsive design (front-end and back-end)
 * Affiliate link support
+* WordPress Options page
+* Ability to enable or disable Affiliate link disclaimer on WP Options page
-* Ability to enable or disable Affiliate link disclaimer
+* Ability to enable or disable Affiliate link disclaimer on individual Posts after enabling that functionality in WP Options

 ###Information Stored by the Plugin
 * The Title